-6. Install cert-manager if it is not up and running yet and apply ssl secrets with the following command:
+6. Install cert-manager if it is not up and running yet, then generate and apply certificates as secrets according to TLS document.

 Pre-generated certificates are awailable in the deploy/ssl-secrets.yaml secrets file for test purposes, but we strongly recommend avoiding their usage on any production system.